 - represented a general contractor in a dispute with an owner in connection with the construction of a major retirement community.
 Following depositions of the owner’s team, a settlement was reached whereby our client was paid 100 percent of its claim, plus interest and attorney’s fees.

-Mr. Subak is listed in The Best Lawyers in America.
+Mr. Subak is listed in Chambers USA: America’s Leading Lawyers for Business and The Best Lawyers in America.

 Mr. Subak is active in the Forum Committee of the American Bar Association, and he previously chaired the Philadelphia Bar Association’s Subcommittee on Construction Law.